FreeCAD/FreeCAD-documentation/wiki/Addon.md

 ## Different types

-There are roughly three types of addons:
+There are roughly three types of addons   *

--   [Macro](Macros.md): short snippet of [Python](Python.md) code that provides a new tool or functionality in a single file ending with `.FCMacro`.
+-   [Macro](Macros.md)   * short snippet of [Python](Python.md) code that provides a new tool or functionality in a single file ending with `.FCMacro`.
--   Module: a single Python source file, or a collection of Python files, that extends the software in some way.
+-   Module   * a single Python source file, or a collection of Python files, that extends the software in some way.
 Modules don\'t necessarily define a graphical \"workbench\" but may provide a supporting feature, for example, a library that performs conversion of formats, or code that modifies the graphical [interface](interface.md).
--   [Workbench](External_workbenches.md): collections of Python files that provide related [Gui Commands](Gui_Command.md) (tools) centered around a particular topic, for example, tools to design cabinets, or tools to work with architecture, or tools to design boats, etc. These workbenches usually define new toolbars where [commands](Gui_Command.md) are placed as buttons.
+-   [Workbench](External_workbenches.md)   * collections of Python files that provide related [Gui Commands](Gui_Command.md) (tools) centered around a particular topic, for example, tools to design cabinets, or tools to work with architecture, or tools to design boats, etc. These workbenches usually define new toolbars where [commands](Gui_Command.md) are placed as buttons.

 Macros as installed under the user\'s  {{Code|lang=bash|code=
 $HOME/.FreeCAD/Macro/